TonyMSc/rl_second_project/report.md

 # Ideas for Future Work
 **Neural Net Architecture**-Possibly use a CNN layer with the feed forward neural net to help identify colors.
 Experiment with different number of layers and neuron combinations.
-**Aditional Expdriments**-The following could also be used:
+**Aditional Experiments**-The following could also be used:
-1. Distributional DQN
+1. PPO
-2. Noisy DQN
+2. A3C
-3. Prioritized DDQN
+3. D4PG
+4. Twin Delayed DDPG